jaxsonpd/poisson-solver/doc/report/report.typ

   ],
 ) <fig:caching-cmp>

 The performance differences in iteration schemes can be explained by examining the number of cache misses occurring during execution.
-If the CPU needs to access data that is not in the cache, this is a miss, and the CPU must then read this data from DRAM which is significantly slower. @tab:cache-data compares the L1 cache read and write miss rates for the same program using the best (k, j, i) and worst (i, k, j) performing iteration schemes respectively.
+If the CPU needs to access data that is not in the cache, this is a miss, and the CPU must then read this data from DRAM. @tab:cache-data compares the L1 cache read and write miss rates for the same program using the best (k, j, i) and worst (i, k, j) performing iteration schemes respectively.
+This data was generated using the `cachegrind` program.
 The total number of memory accesses is equal, but the optimal iteration method has approximately five times fewer misses, indicating significantly improved cache utilisation hence the lower execution time.

 #figure(
   caption: [Memory access cost at various cache levels for the AMD Ryzen 6900HX.],